ResearchGeek/hyip-simulation/README.md

 *Hyip* - High Yield Investment Program

-*Hyip offer* - an investment offer of the Hyip, agrement between investor and hyip
+*Hyip offer* - an investment offered by the Hyip, agrement between investor and hyip

 *Investment* - an ongoing investment